Title: Bayesian inference of high-dimensional graphical models: Application to brain connectivity

 Authors: Reza Mohammadi - University of Amsterdam (Netherlands) [presenting]

 Abstract: In graphical models, Bayesian frameworks provide a straightforward tool, explicitly incorporating underlying graph uncertainty.
 In principle, the Bayesian approaches are based on averaging the posterior distributions of the quantity of interest, weighted by their posterior graph probabilities.
 However, Bayesian inference has not been used in practice for high-dimensional graphical models, because computing the posterior graph probabilities is hard and the number of possible graph models is very large.
-We discuss the computational problems related to Bayesian structure learning and we offer several solutions to cope with the high-dimensionality problems.
+We discuss the computational problems related to Bayesian structure learning and we offer several solutions to cope the high-dimensionality problems.
 We apply our method to high-dimensional fMRI data from brain connectivity studies to show its empirical usefulness.
 In addition, we have implemented our method in the R packages BDgraph and ssgraph which are available online.